cromulencellc/hackasat-qualifier-2021-techpapers/single-event-upset/README.md

-Once we had the new orbit, we could subtract the old o= rbit velocity from the new orbit velocity to get the delta-v.
+Once we had the new orbit, we could subtract the old orbit velocity from the new orbit velocity to get the delta-v.
 However, the eccentricity of this maneuver did not fit the constraints of the problem.
-T= he new orbit�s eccentricity was 0.003177401688221862, and we needed an eccentricity of less than 0.001.
+The new orbitï¿½s eccentricity was 0.003177401688221862, and we needed an eccentricity of less than 0.001.
 After some brute forcing, we found the altitude required to get our eccentricity less than 0.001: